stephenxu10/Clash-Royale-Heroes-Analysis/README.md

 Clash Royale is a mobile strategy game enjoyed by millions of players around the world, including myself.
 In December 2025, Clash Royale released an update featuring a brand-new gameplay feature: heroic cards.
 While heroes have introduced exciting and unique mechanics into the game, unlocking them has proven to be a laborious task.

 Players unlock heroes by collecting 200 hero fragments, which automatically summons a heroic card.
 The trouble is, summoning a hero does not necessarily guarantee a *new* card.
 Rather, players run the risk of summoning a duplicate hero, which they are meagerly compensated for.
 Heroes are quite strong in Clash Royale, so players want to obtain as many unique heroes as possible.
-Therefore, many Clash Royale players are extremely frustrated by this process, calling it yet another cash grab by the creators.
-Although I personally resonate with these sentiments, this opens the door to discuss some very interesting mathematics.
+Therefore, many Clash Royale players are extremely frustrated by this process, calling it yet another cash grab by Supercell.
+Although I personally resonate with these sentiments, this at least opens the door to some **very** interesting mathematics.

 In this repository, we will answer the following questions:
 - How likely is it to obtain $k$ unique heroes after $m$ hero summons, given there are $n$ heroes currently in the game?
-- How are these probabilities distributed as $k$ goes from $1$ to $m$?
+- How are these probabilities distributed as $k$ goes from $1$ to $\min(m, n)$?
 - Is the hero unlock system really that bad?

 I assume: